Series: Madison Cruz Mystery #5

 She giggled.
 “Mr. Cooperson, I’m twenty-four years old, now.
 I can’t—”

 “Sorry, I should explain.
 I don’t teach anymore.
 I finally bought my own theatre.
 I want to hire you.”

 “You did?”
 She found the spot the soup belonged in.
 “You do?”
-She put the soup back, and turned back to her cart.
+The soup slipped right into its niche, and she turned back to her cart.
 Wait a minute.
 Did she hear him right?
 “I’m not sure I’m following.”

-In the back of her mind she had some notion that the old Sloane Theatre wasn’t open anymore.
-She must be wrong.
+In the back of her mind lived a notion that the old Sloane Theatre wasn’t open anymore.
+She must have been wrong.
 “Well, congratulations!
 Wow…”

-“I heard you’re still represented by Phil.
+“I heard Phil still represents you.
 I have his number, but I wanted to ask you first.”

 “What’s the show?”